rust-project-primer/book/src/platform/gitlab.md

 GitLab is an [open-source][source] software development platform.
 It is similar to GitHub, but offers some more advanced features.

+GitLab CI works by defining pipelines.
+These are triggered based on various kinds of events, such as pushes to the repository, merges of code.
+Pipelines can also be triggered manually or by a pipeline in another repository.

+Pipelines consist of jobs, which run in sequence or in parallel.
+Jobs can have outputs called *artefacts*, which can be downloaded from the web interface or be ingested as inputs by jobs that follow.

 [source]: https://gitlab.com/gitlab-org/gitlab

 ## Job Definition